psarando/shire-reckoning/Middle-earth-simulation.md

 which explains the subtitle of Martin's article, "The Saga of Hador The Incompetent".
 As Martin points out in his article, "had he not added a day, and had Denethor II added the expected two days to 3Age 3000, the accumulated deficit to begin the fourth millennium would have been a mere *6 minutes and 6 seconds*!
-As it actually occured, the deficit was 1 day 6 minutes and 6 seconds" by the start of III 3001, and my calculations agree.
+As it actually occurred, the deficit was 1 day 6 minutes and 6 seconds" by the start of III 3001, and my calculations agree.
 If Tolkien meant that the "deficiency had not quite reached" 1 day at the end of III 2360, then once again he may have used a shortcut of calculating the deficit for II 5801, and he would again be 1 day off from my calculation for III 2361 and thought Hador only added a surplus of 4m:34s.